-Here’re SQL queries that explain how to use AND and OR and both conditions in the WHERE clause.
+Below are SQL examples that demonstrate how to use AND and OR in the WHERE clause.

-The purpose of AND is for all conditions to satisfy.
-On the other hand, the OR is to get rows that have any one condition satisfied.
+The AND is to get records that satisfy all conditions.
+On the other hand, the OR is to get rows matching either condition.

 So limiting rows in SQL [asktom.oracle.com/] output can do it using the where clause with AND and OR.
 The AND and OR conditions examples here show you how to achieve it.